amiablealex/amiablealex-web/content/projects/sunrise-clock.md

   time turning sunset around before the solstice, near 12 December.
 </details>

 **This is where the cam shapes come in**.
-Both cam profiles are generated from a year of real sunrise and sunset data.
-So the axial tilt, the equation of time, Kepler's Second Law, and the analemma are all programmed into the shape - frozen in plastic.
+The profiles are generated from a year of real sunrise and sunset data, each cam tailored to a specific location.
+So the axial tilt, the equation of time, Kepler's Second Law, and the analemma are all programmed into the shape.
-And because the individual contributions of those effects depend on where you are on the planet, every cam is tailored to a location.

 <img src="/static/img/projects/sunriseclock/camshapes-translucent.png?v=1"
      alt="cam shapes"